tristanhcole/up-lightning/README.md

 # Up Lightning ⚡
-> Save Dollars, Stack Sats
+> Stop Saving Dollars, Start Stacking Sats

 Round up your Up Bank transactions into Bitcoin via the Lightning Network (lnd).
 This is very much a prototype.